Updated: Jan 20

 The field service industry is perhaps the most successful in implementing AR in practice.
 How does an organization determine which augmented reality solution is right for them when augmented reality comes in a variety of forms on the ground?

 There are many challenges involved in the implementation of new technologies.
-The costs of installation, configuration, testing, and training are in addition to the initial investment for the technology.
+The installation, configuration, testing, and training costs are in addition to the initial investment for the technology.
 Lack of leadership and incompetent project management can lead to delays, missed deadlines, and even project abandonment after much absorption costing has been applied.

-In order to deploy new technology successfully, an organization must realize both the upsides and the downsides.
+To deploy new technology successfully, an organization must realize both the upsides and the downsides.
 Providing remote and on-site solutions via augmented reality (AR) for field service is no different.

-How does the Solution Works
+How does the Solution Work